 You have to earn a living.
 You have to work for it.

 (I only wish this were also true for unionized public sector workers.)

 Dessert with every meal.
-This last one might just be for my four-year-old son specifically.
+This last one might just be for my five-year-old son specifically.
 Sit at the table, stay in your chair for the whole meal.
 Use your fork properly, and eat your entire dinner.
 Then maybe we can talk about ice cream.
 Treats aren’t a human right – despite tantrums and protests to the contrary – they have to be earned.